robot144/particles.jl/README.md

 `run_simulation(d)`

 # package development on linux
-- add your julia development folder to the LOAD_PATH.
-This can be done on the prompt or in your startup.jl file in the folder
-$HOME/.julia/config .
-Create this folder if it does not exist already.
+- add your julia development folder to the LOAD_PATH using `push!(LOAD_PATH, "$(homedir())/src/julia")`.
+This can be done on the prompt or in your startup.jl file in the folder $HOME/.julia/config.
+Create this config folder if it does not exist already.
-`push!(LOAD_PATH, "$(homedir())/src/julia")`
 - activate Particles
 cd to folder on bach prompt eg `cd $HOME/src/julia/Particles` start julia with `julia --project`